EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 {: numbered="false"}

-The authors would like to thank Carsten Bormann, Klaus Hartke, Ari Keränen, Matthias Kovatsch, Sandeep Kumar, and András Méhes for their valuable comments and feedback.
+The authors would like to thank Carsten Bormann, Klaus Hartke, Ari Keränen, Matthias Kovatsch, Achim Kraus, Sandeep Kumar, and András Méhes for their valuable comments and feedback.